 2013 September - North and South Korea reopen Kaesong joint industrial complex and hotline.

 2013 December - South Korea announces expansion of air defence zone, two weeks after China unilaterally announced its own extended air defence zone in East China Sea to include disputed Socotra Rock.

 2014 March - North and South Korea exchange fire into sea across the disputed western maritime border during largest South-US military training exercise in region for 20 years.

 2014 April - Sewol ferry sinks off west coast, killing at least 281 people, mainly high-school students.
-Captain sentenced to 36 years in prison in November for gross negligence, chief engineer imprisoned for 30 years for murder, thirteen other crew members jailed for up to 20 years on other charges.

 2014 October - North and South Korea engage in rare exchange fire across their land border as South Korean activists launch balloons containing leaflets condemning North Korean leader Kim Jong-un.
 Gun fire also exchanged when Northern patrol ship crossed disputed western maritime border.